Enclude-Components/eService-NPC-Compatibililty/README.md

 ### Permissions

 #### Permission Set Groups
-- eService Permissions[^3]: Base permissions for eService Users.
+- eService Permissions: Base permissions for eService Users.
 Assign this to all users who need access.

-[^3]: Ensure that you are assigning the eService Permissions **GROUP** to the user, and not the Permission Set with the same name.
+Ensure that you are assigning the eService Permissions **GROUP** to the user, and not the Permission Set with the same name.

 #### Permission Set
 - eService Admin: Additional permissions to eService admins.
 Assign this to users who will create and edit Programmes.
 This should be assigned *in addition to* eService Permissions